Unakepro/number_classificator/README.md

 ## Prerequisites

-Before you begin, you should install the [sfml library][https://www.sfml-dev.org/]
+Before you begin, you should install the [SFML](https://www.sfml-dev.org/) graphic library.

 ## Installation